MicrosoftDocs/visualstudio-docs/docs/msbuild/item-functions.md

 ---
 title: Item Functions
-description: Learn how MSBuild code in tasks and targets can call item functions to get information about the items in the project. ms.date: 11/04/2016 ms.topic: conceptual
+description: Explore how MSBuild code in tasks and targets in Visual Studio can call item functions to get information about the items in the project. ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords: